Epiclesis

 Said Chris, “It is the joy of my life– and a great honor– to be the pastor of this remarkable, unique, and amazing community of believers at Epiclesis.”

-Chris and wife Sheila have two children, Noah and Anna, and a wonderfully useless but beloved bichon frisé named Pepi.
+Chris and wife Sheila have two children, Noah and Anna, and a wonderfully floofy and beloved bichon frisé named Gemma.
 Chris is a husband, a father, a pastor, a musician, and a hoot.

 Dr. Ellen Koehler